alexc-dft/aim_pot_parser/README.md

 -Ry, --Rydberg: output potential in Rydberg (default is Rydberg if none provided)

 AIMPRO_output
-The AIMRPO standard output file from a potential job, this can be a filepath
+The AIMRPO standard output file from a potential job, this can also be a filepath and/or bzip2 archive to/of the file.

 grid_vectors_input_file
-the potfile_gen input file that was used for the AIMRPO potential job, this can be a filepath.
+the potfile_gen input file that was used for the AIMRPO potential job, this can also be a filepath and/or bzip2 archive to/of the file.
 See potfile_gen documentation.

 **NOTE: this input file must be identical to the one used by potfile_gen to generate the input for the AIMPRO potential job**